liam-clink/Sonogram/README.md

 Sonogram visible speech has been programmed at the German Research Center for Artifical Intelligence  (Deutsches Forschungszentrum fuer Kuenstliche Intelligenz DFKI, www.dfki.de), and is a 3D tool to analyze speech and sound signals with FFT and various other algorithms.
 The new version **requires Java at least in version 16**.

 ## Download
 **Note:** You have to be Java at least in version 16 installed on your Computer in order to use Sonogram.
 See [AdoptOpenJdk](https://adoptopenjdk.net) or [Oracle JDK](https://www.oracle.com/java/technologies/javase-jdk16-downloads.html).
-Apple Silicon users should use the native [Azul Zulu](https://www.azul.com/downloads/) JDK or JRE.
+Apple Silicon (ARM) users should use the native [Azul Zulu](https://www.azul.com/downloads/) JDK or JRE.

 <img align="left" width="109" height="82" padding="10" src="images/SonogramIcon.png">